robhybrid/vapor/README.md

 Option-C brings up clients.

-Use Ctrl-H to not play video on current screen.
+Use Ctrl-H to not play video on current screen, useful speeding up playback when using 2-screen mode.

 Option-F for File browser.

+Option-K shows keyboard layout.

-Ctrl-S shows screens
+Ctrl-S shows screens.

 Ctrl-{number} selects or creates screen.